innolitics/n2y/README.md

 - Add support for the FileBlock
 - Add `n2y.plugins.removecallouts` plugin
 - Fix a bug that would occur if you had nested paragraphs or callout blocks
+- Drop Notion code highlighting language if its not supported

 ### v0.4.0